james-a-rob/medusa-sample-plugin/README.md

 ## Usage
-Plugin can be added to a Medusa backend in the usual way.
-Link to docs medusa-config.js
+Plugin can be added to a Medusa backend in [the usual way](https://docs.medusajs.com/development/plugins/create#plugin-options). medusa-config.js

 ```